mrbusche/backseatfan.com/_posts/2010-06-09-golden-tate-loves-irresistible-maple-bars.md

   <blockquote>
     <p>
-      <span style="text-decoration: underline;">[Maple Bars] &#8220;They are irresistible&#8221;</span> was his first response, he then added &#8220;The police just kind of said 'don't do it again,' which I won't.
-It was a &#8220;foolish mistake.
-But, if you ever want maple bars, that's the place to go.&#8221;
+      <span style="text-decoration: underline;">[Maple Bars] "They are irresistible"</span> was his first response, he then added "The police just kind of said 'don't do it again,' which I won't.
+It was a "foolish mistake.
+But, if you ever want maple bars, that's the place to go."
     </p>
   </blockquote>